 Nicodemus may seem like strange choice for a primary POV character in a show about the life of Jesus.
-After all, he only shows up in one Gospel (John) and there only makes a handful of appearances: the well known "Born Again" conversation (John 3:1-21), a brief argument Nicodemus has with others in the Sanhedrin about whether Jesus should get a full hearing (John 7:45-52), and at the burial of Jesus, to which he brings an exorbitant amount of spices (John 19:38-42).
+After all, he only shows up in one Gospel (John) and only makes a handful of appearances: the well known "Born Again" conversation (John 3:1-21), in a brief argument with the Sanhedrin about whether Jesus should get a full hearing (John 7:45-52), and at the burial of Jesus, to which he brings an exorbitant amount of spices (John 19:38-42).
 The amount that we know about Nicodemus based on these three episodes is pretty limited, although that actually may serve the purpose of adaptation well, since it leaves plenty of white space for The Chosen to fill in.

 From the very first moments of The Chosen, fear exerts a powerful influence over Nicodemus' character.

-The Primacy of Personal Encounters
+Nicodemus & the Primacy of Personal Encounters

 Most characters that encounter Jesus in the Gospels are either stubbornly opposed to him (the Pharisees) or already inclined to at least a modicum of faith.

 It seems like no accident, then, that the kinds of Jesus stories that The Chosen takes interest in are personal encounters.
 Yes, we see Jesus teaching crowds from time to time, but such moments are merely set pieces that provide context for more private interactions.
 As a product of evangelical culture, The Chosen presents us with a Jesus who is distinctly intimate and personal.